-Tickets $75 plus booking fee: includes attendance at the two day Masterclass and catering.
+Tickets $37.50-$75 plus booking fee: includes attendance on either single days or both, Masterclass plus catering.

 In this two-hour masterclass, producer Marcus Gillezeau will deliver an informative and entertaining hands-on, how-to on development, story, financing and distributing a feature documentary.
 Through case studies including Storm Surfers 3D, Motorkite Dreaming and his current production Own the Sky, along with other recent box office hits, he will share the facts, figures, secrets and storytelling rules for long-form documentary.

 Marcus Gillezeau is an AACTA and International Digital Emmy® Award-winning filmmaker with over 25 years experience in blue-chip documentary production.
 He is best known for the ground-breaking Storm Surfers 3D and the all-media drama Scorched.
 His feature documentaries have been released theatrically in Australia, screened in major film festivals including Toronto and San Sebastien and have sold around the world.
 He has delivered to all the major networks including Discovery, National Geographic, ABC and SBS.